Tracking timing and time-zone problems in QueueMetrics

 [root@asterisk1 ~]# more /etc/sysconfig/clock

-If everything seems correct and still the QueueMetrics server will insist on using the wrong time zone, you should try the following options:
+If everything seems correct and still the QueueMetrics server will insist on using the wrong time zone, you should try to force the correct Java time-zone id for your system:

-• Set the TZ environment variable, like export TZ="US/Eastern" in the startup script you use for the QueueMetrics server
+• Set the TZ environment variable, like export TZ="US/Eastern" in the startup script you use for the QueueMetrics server, or

-• Add the following option to the JAVA_OPTS environment variable: -Duser.timezone=US/Eastern in the startup script you use for the QueueMetrics server.
+• Add the following option to the JAVA_OPTS environment variable: -Duser.timezone=US/Eastern in the startup script you use for the QueueMetrics server - if you use a standard RPM install, it will be usually at the beginning of /etc/sysconfig/qm-tomcat6.

 For example, if you live in a place that is GMT+5, you could change the /etc/init.d/queuemetrics init script so that it has an options line like:

-After saving and restarting QM, if you go to the Realtime page, you should see that the time is now correct.
+After saving and restarting QM, if you go to the License page, you should see that the time is now correct.